seamplex/feenox/doc/FAQ.markdown

 - With some luck one can read “Finite ElEments NO-X”
 - With mode luck, “FrEE” (as in “free speech”)

-# How should FeenoX be pronounced.
+# How should FeenoX be pronounced?

-It would be something like *fee*-*naaks*: /fiːnɒks/ But whatever works for you is fine.
+It would be something like *fee*-*naaks*: /fiːnɒks/
+But whatever works for you is fine.

 # Why nothing happens when I double click on `feenox.exe`?